SAP-archive/teched2020-DEV164/exercises/ex9/README.md

 </f:header>
 ````

-6. Switch the browser tab where the application preview is opened.
+6. Switch to the browser tab where the application preview is opened.
 Click any sensor.
 Now the sensor status page contains a card with fancy-colored temperature information depending on the value of the temperature.
 <br>![](images/09_03_0020.png)

 ## Summary